 Company Option to Elect Cost and Profit Share and Merck Financial Assistance.
-If Merck exercises its license option, then at the point where it has advanced the licensed compound to its first Phase 3 clinical study, the Company has the option exercisable for a period of 60 days to share up to 50% of the costs and profits with Merck on that compound (NGM Optioned Products).
+If Merck exercises its license option, then, at the point where it has advanced the licensed compound to its first Phase 3 clinical study, the Company has the option for a limited period of time to share up to 50% of the costs and profits with Merck on that compound (NGM Optioned Products).
 As part of the Company's election to exercise the option to cost and profit share, the Company will also select the percentage share, up to 50%, that it desires to fund of the total global costs of developing and, if approved, commercializing that NGM Optioned Product.
 The percentage of any profits the Company will receive from sales of the NGM Optioned Product will be the same as the percentage share the Company elects to contribute to the total global costs of developing the product.
-The Company's right to participate in cost and profit sharing for each of the compounds that Merck licenses is subject to the following limitation: if, at the point in time when the Company is able to exercise its option for a licensed compound, the actual costs the Company has incurred, plus the prospective costs allocated to the Company across all NGM Optioned Products, plus the costs the Company is electing to incur if it exercises its option for the compound, reaches ascending thresholds, depending on the term of the research phase of the agreement, in the low single digit billions of dollars, the Company will not be able to exercise its option on any further licensed compounds that Merck takes forward.
+The Company's right to participate in cost and profit sharing for each of the compounds that Merck licenses is subject to the following limitation: if, at the point in time when the Company is able to exercise its option for a licensed compound, the actual costs the Company has incurred across all NGM Optioned Products, plus the prospective costs allocated to the Company across all NGM Optioned Products, plus the costs the Company is electing to incur if it exercises its option for the compound, reaches \$1.0 billion (if the research phase ends in 2020), \$1.4 billion (if the research phase is extended to 2022), or \$1.8 billion (if the research phase is extended to 2024), then the Company will not be able to exercise its options on any further licensed compounds that Merck takes forward.